mercuryoio/BAAS-API/0 Login/README.md

 ***

 We do not work with all countries.
-To get list of supported countries use method [`GET /lib/countries`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCountries)
+To get list of supported countries use method [`GET /lib/countries`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCountries)

 #### 1. Sing up

 **Case:**

-User want to by crypto on your side.
+The customer wants to by crypto on your side.
 You do not have information about users phone.
 User have not got Mercuryo account. `accept` parameter is required.

 **Steps:**

 1. Ask user about phone.
 Please note that we don't work with some countries.
-You can get the list of available countries with [`GET /lib/countries`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCountries)
+You can get the list of available countries with [`GET /lib/countries`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCountries)
 We recommend you to design a drop-down list of phone codes using this method.

-2. Use method [`POST /sdk-partner/sign-in`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-SDK-SDKLogin) to pass user's phone to Mercuryo API
+2. Use method [`POST /sdk-partner/sign-in`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-SDK-SDKLogin) to pass user's phone to Mercuryo API

 | Error  | Text | Description  |
 | ------------- | -------------  | -------------  |